@neuledge/context

 AI Coding Assistants

-Give Claude, Cursor, or Copilot instant access to the exact framework docs for your stack — no hallucinated APIs, no outdated patterns.
+Give Claude, Cursor, or Copilot instant access to the exact framework docs for your stack — React, Django, Spring Boot, or any of the 116+ packages.
+No hallucinated APIs, no outdated patterns.

 Team Onboarding

-Ship pre-built .db files with your project so every developer's AI assistant has the same accurate docs from day one.
+Ship pre-built .db files with your project or run context serve --http so every developer's AI assistant connects to the same accurate docs from day one.

 CI/CD Pipelines